 Pacific FC downs Cavalry FC 2-1 to reach Canadian Premier League final

+CALGARY — In a battle between two Canadian Premier League rivals who played each other tight all season, their eighth meeting on Saturday fittingly came down to a controversial close call.

-CALGARY — An own goal in the 15th minute of extra time charged to Calvary FC goaltender Marco Carducci was the difference Saturday as Pacific FC advanced to the Canadian Premier League final with a 2-1 victory.
+An own goal in the 15th minute of extra time charged to Cavalry FC goalkeeper Marco Carducci was the difference as Pacific FC advanced to the championship game with a hard-fought 2-1 victory.

-Getting to the ball just before it crossed the goal line, second-half substitute Kunle Dada-Luke powered a centring pass at Carducci stationed next to the post as the goaltender put his arm up to call for a goal kick.
+Getting to the ball just before it crossed the goal line, second-half substitute Kunle Dada-Luke powered a centering pass at Carducci, who was stationed next to the post with his arm up to call for what he thought should have been a goal kick.

 As Cavalry players and the crowd of 2,927 at Calgary's ATCO Field protested the lack of a whistle for what they believed was a ball out of touch, Pacific celebrated the strike that sent the Vancouver Island club to the CPL final for the first time.